 You are guaranteed to run into a wall of pain and doubt very soon.
 RP-21 will sneak up on you like Clubber Lang did against Rocky in their first fight.

 Run this program as written to maximize it.
 You will want to stick to the 1-minute rest periods to sustain the intensity.

-I would suggest a 2.5-10lb increase on a major lower body movement (squat/deadlift/hip thrust) on each week during the mesocycle or training cycle.
+I would suggest a 2.5-10lb increase on a major lower body movement (squat/deadlift/hip thrust) each week during the mesocycle or training cycle.

-I would suggest a 2.5-5lb increase on a major upper body movement (bench press/overhead press/pull-chin up/dip) on each week during the mesocycle or training cycle.
+I would suggest a 2.5-5lb increase on a major upper body movement (bench press/overhead press/pull-chin up/dip) each week during the mesocycle or training cycle.